Mission & Vision

 • Mindful

-We are conscious and aware of the challenges faced by underrepresented groups and the opportunities to advance equity, diversity, and inclusion in the Saskatchewan mining and nuclear industries.
+We are intentional in our actions, conscious of the systemic barriers faced by underrepresented groups, and committed to creating opportunities that advance equity, diversity, and inclusion in Saskatchewan’s mining and nuclear industries.

 • Credible

-We are a reputable advocate and trustworthy facilitator for equity, diversity, and inclusion conversations in the Saskatchewan mining and nuclear industries.
+We are a trusted advocate and facilitator for equity, diversity, and inclusion conversations, maintaining integrity and professionalism in everything we do.
+Our reputation is built on transparency and results.

 • Collaborative